jthomas845/auto-portfolio/content/pages/index.md

     backgroundSize: full
     title: "I’m a software developer, robotics engineer, consultant,\_digital artist, and a bunch of other titles and buzz words."
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
+      # This is my info — I’m sharing it with the world to introduce myself and
+      open up my network to new opportunities.you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
     styles:
       self:
         height: auto